SEKOIA-IO/documentation/docs/integration/develop_integration/automation/action.md

 	- A short description about that the action (field `description`)
 	- The unique command name of the action (field `docker_parameter`)
 	- A description of the arguments of the action (field `arguments`).
 This description is a [JSON schema model](https://json-schema.org/)
 	- A description of the output of the action (field `results`).
-This description is a [JSON schema model](https://json-schema.org/) and may be empty in the action returns no data.
+This description is a [JSON schema model](https://json-schema.org/) and may be empty if the action returns no data.

   See [Azure Active Directory «Enable User» action’s manifest](../AzureActiveDirectory/action_enable_user.json)